OlegBaskov/language-tools/README.md

 at the Guile prompt (after checking that the postgres processes are finished), to store the atoms (will take minutes) and then close the database.

 ### Project Gutenberg - Computing Mutual Information ###
-Once the files have been observed, and saved to the database, you can run the `compute-mi-launch.scm` Scheme script to calculate mutual information for the observed word pairs.
-This script, opens the database, loads the word pairs, then computes the statistics for mutual information for the pairs and saves the result atoms to the database.
+Once the files have been observed, and saved to the database, you can run the `compute-mi-launch.scm` scheme script to calculate mutual information for the observed word pairs.
+This script, opens the database, loads the word pairs, then computes the statistics for mutual information for the pairs, then saves the result atoms to the database.

-First edit the file ot use the 'guten' database, then run it:
+First, edit the file to use the 'guten' database, then run it:
 ```
 nano compute-mi-launch.scm
 guile -l compute-mi-launch.scm
 ```

 ### Project Gutenberg - Generating MST parses ###
-To start parsing, first edit the parse-launch.scm script to use the 'guten' database, then launch the CogServer and load the word pair atoms and mutual information using:
+To start parsing, first edit the parse-launch.scm script to use the 'guten' database; then launch the CogServer; and load the word pair atoms and mutual information using:
 ```
 nano parse-launch.scm
 guile -l parse-launch.scm